Our Social Justice Goals:

-- To continue to reach out to the broader community to find partners to work on food security, homelessness, right relations with Aboriginal communities and other issues.
+To continue to reach out to the broader community through partnerships, to work on food security, homelessness, right relations with Aboriginal communities and other issues.

 - To follow a practice of providing information, encouraging engagement and working together to help bring justice to the West Island, Canada, and other parts of the world.

 - To continue to celebrate the many ways Cedar Parkers quietly share their time and skills with a wide variety of organizations within and beyond our walls.

 In Matthew 25, Jesus gives us a short form of how best to act in our world: feed the hungry, shelter the homeless, welcome the stranger.
 Cedar Park United has been committed to social justice for decades and our Social Justice ministry has evolved from a basis of charity to a basis of empowerment.
 Acts of mercy help individuals; acts of justice try to look at underlying systems that cause people to need help.
 Recognizing that we can best support the work of systemic justice through partnerships with experts and advocacy groups, we encourage members of our faith community to become active with a variety of community partners to help provide social justice.

 Saint Columba House: This community centre in Point Saint Charles, a ministry of The United Church of Canada, empowers and involves citizens in groups and actions which directly impact their lives.
 A daily lunch programme provides food security and StCH offers a preschool, after-school activities for all ages, a bicycle shop, a summer day camp and much more.
 In addition to strong financial support, many Cedar Parkers have been involved over the years at StCH, as Board members and volunteers, and as donors of school supplies and other specific items for their programming.
 CPU’s main point of contact is Andrea Nugent.
 The StCH website is: http://www.saintcolumbahouse.org/